-The 2026 FA Cup Final will crown the 155th champion of football's oldest national competition.
-Manchester City and Chelsea meet at the iconic Wembley Stadium in a clash between two of England's modern powerhouses.
+The 2027 FA Cup Final will crown the 156th champion of football's oldest national competition.
+Following Manchester City's 3-1 victory over Chelsea in 2026, Wembley prepares for another historic final.

 The "Home of Football" with its 90,000 capacity will host another chapter in FA Cup history.
 The iconic arch and hallowed turf have witnessed countless magical moments since 1923.

-Following Leicester City's fairytale victory in 2021, the 2026 final promises another memorable chapter in FA Cup folklore
+Following Manchester City's 3-1 victory over Chelsea in 2026, the 2027 final promises to add another memorable chapter in FA Cup folklore

 The evolution of football's oldest national competition through distinct periods of development and change